-Diego Bocanegra was announced the school's fifth Women's Soccer head coach on Dec.
+Diego Bocanegra was announced the University of Houston's fifth Women's Soccer head coach on Dec.
 5, 2016.
-An Upland, Calif., native, Bocanegra (pronounced boh-kuh-NEG-ruh) comes to Houston from Notre Dame, where he spent the last three seasons as an assistant coach for the 2016 ACC regular-season champions and helped lead the Fighting Irish to a No. 9 national ranking heading into the NCAA Tournament.
+An Upland, Calif., native, Bocanegra (pronounced boh-kuh-NEG-ruh) came to Houston from Notre Dame, where he spent three seasons as an assistant coach for the 2016 ACC regular-season champions and helped lead the Fighting Irish to a No. 9 national ranking heading into the NCAA Tournament.

 During his time at South Bend, Bocanegra helped lead the program to the 2016 ACC regular-season title as the Fighting Irish finished their conference season with a record of 7-1-2, part of an overall record of 13-3-5.
 Notre Dame advanced to the NCAA Tournament in each of the three seasons with Bocanegra on staff, compiling a 3-3 record in the Tournament while running a record of 41-14-8 in his three seasons, including a mark of 20-7-3 in the ACC.

 With Bocanegra on the Notre Dame staff, 15 players earned All-ACC selections and two were selected in the NWSL College Draft.
 Three players from the 2016 Notre Dame program represented their respective teams in the 2016 FIFA U-20 Women's World Cup in Sabrina Flores and Natalie Jacobs on the United States roster and Monica Flores on the Mexico roster.